-The Manager may impose such restrictions as it thinks necessary to ensure that no units are acquired or held by any person in breach of law or governmental regulation (or any interpretation of a law or regulation by a competent authority) of any country or territory.
-The Manager may reject any application for, or sale of, units.
+The Manager may take such action and impose such restrictions as it thinks necessary to ensure that no Units are acquired or held by any person in breach of law or governmental regulation (or any interpretation of a law or regulation by a competent authority) of any country or territory.
+The Manager may reject any application for, or sale of, Units.
 If the Manager becomes aware that:

-- any units are owned directly or beneficially in breach of any law or governmental regulation; or - the Unitholder in question is not eligible to hold such units or if the Manager reasonably believes this to be the case; or - a holding of units constitutes a breach of the Trust Deed or this Prospectus as to eligibility or entitlement to hold any units;

-then the Manager may give notice requiring the transfer, repurchase or exchange of such Units.
-If any person does not take such steps within 30 days, he shall then be deemed to have given a written request for the redemption of all of his units.
+- any Units are owned directly or beneficially in breach of any law or governmental regulation; or - the Unitholder in question is not eligible to hold such Units or if the Manager reasonably believes this to be the case; or then the Manager may give notice requiring the transfer, repurchase or exchange of such Units.
+If any person does not take such steps within 30 days, he shall then be deemed to have given a written request for the redemption of all of his Units.